VISION & VALUES

 "Where there is perfection there is no story to tell." ~ Ben Okri, poet and novelist

 My vision is simple: to live in a world where all people are able to share their story.
-Safely.
-Respectfully.
 And to be heard.

 I have had many different 'jobs' in my life.
 In South Africa, I taught undergrad English Literature and aerobics.
 It was the eighties - what can I say?
 I have been an astrology researcher, tarot reader and reiki practitioner.
-I worked at a publishing house in the olden days, before computers and spell check existed.
-I wrote for a home and gardening magazine.
+In the olden days, before computers and spell check, I worked at a publishing house, proofreading and editing.
+As a journalist, I wrote for a home and garden magazine.
 And if you have seen my garden (and my decorating), it will make you wonder what on earth I wrote.
 In Texas, as a hospice worker, I sat with people as they died.
 It remains the single sacred experience I have not yet written about.
-I have worked in school districts and dance studios and with high performance sports groups.
-I have participated in restorative justice processes with individuals who have harmed and been harmed.
+I have taught ballet and yoga, and have worked in school districts, dance studios, and with sports groups.
+I have facilitated restorative justice processes with individuals who have harmed and been harmed.
 I have been a daughter, a mother, a wife, a friend and a sister.
-And in every instance, it is the same - voicing our stories liberates us.
-Our shared experiences of happiness, grief and imperfection unite us.
+And in every instance, it is the same - voicing our stories liberates and unites us.

 The spirit of ubuntu is etched in my bones.
 Loosely translated, ubuntu means "I am because you are."
-The way I feel, act, think, react, is so intricately entwined with how I perceive your thoughts, actions, beliefs and reactions to me, that finding where you start and I end is near impossible.
-This is the power of community.
-And over and over we see that the need to belong is greater than most every other need.
+The way I feel, act, think, react, is so intricately entwined with your thoughts, actions, beliefs and reactions to me, that finding where you start and I end is near impossible.
+This is the power of community and the need to belong.

 During a board strategic planning session a few years ago, I decided it was time to do a little personal strat planning.
 How do I want to live the rest of my life?
-What do I want to leave behind when I'm dead...because that's the only certainty I have...that I will some day be dead.
-Everything else is changeable.
-Transient.
-Avoidable to some degree.
-But not that.
+What are my values?

 Anything can be done kindly.
 Sometimes it just takes a little longer.

-For some reason, it's easier to reach this state when you remove your shoes.
+I have found it easier to reach this state when I remove my shoes.